Sho1228/PC-Monitoring/README.md

 - The bot captures screenshots, audio, keystrokes, and camera images
 - Browser history and active tabs can be monitored
 - Commands can execute with full system privileges
+- **Website blocking modifies system hosts file** and affects all applications
+- DNS cache flushing requires admin privileges and affects system networking
 - **Never share your Discord bot token**
 - Only use this bot on servers you trust completely
-- Consider the implications of keylogger and surveillance features
+- Consider the implications of keylogger, surveillance, and network control features
+- Website blocks persist until explicitly removed and affect all users on the system

 ## Troubleshooting